denten-books/plain-text/5-surface.md

 Advancing a self-professed "metaphysics of telegraph signalling alphabets," he described spatial writing symbols that "appeal to the eye," and temporal, "telephonic" signals that "appeal to the ear."
 Paradoxically, space signals (like words on a billboard) occupy little space, but persist in time.
-"For instance," Murray wrote, "a signboard may extend over 10 feet and 100 years."
+"For instance," Murray wrote, "a signboard may extend over 10 feet and 100 years" [@murray_setting_1905, 36].
 Time signals, by contrast, dilate in space where they contract in time.
 "A Morse signal in a wire may extend over half a second," Murray wrote, and 500 miles [@murray_setting_1905, 86].